 St. Marys River – Healthy populations of channel and white catfish are available.

 For anglers trying to land a large flathead, heavy tackle is a must – large spinning or casting tackle with at least 20 to 50-pound test line, large hooks (3/0 to 7/0), and heavy weights to keep bait on the bottom.
+For those big catfish, make sure to take a big landing net.
+That piece of equipment can make the difference between a smiling and crying fisherman!

 Best baits for channel, bullheads and white catfish are worms, liver, live minnows, cut bait and stink bait.
 Recommended flathead baits are live goldfish, bream and shiners.